ruedoux/SGT/README.md

 </PropertyGroup>
 ```

-For older versions of godot `EdditorRunner.tscn` can be simply deleted because it only serves as an entry point.
-All you need to do to run the tests is: `GetNode<GodotTestRoot>("/root/SGT").RunAllTests()`, SGT singleton serves as a bridge between test library and Godot.
+**For older versions of godot** everything in `addons/SGT/Bridge/GUI` can be simply deleted because it only serves as GUI and all core parts are written in pure C#.
+All you need to do to run the tests is to modify `addons/SGT/Core/GodotTestRoot.cs` to be compatible with your version of godot, and simply call `RunTestsInNamespaces(string[] namespaces)`.
+If you want to run tests for all namespaces you can get them via `AssemblyExtractor.GetAllTestNamespaces().ToArray()`, this function gets all namespaces with tests in your entire project.

 TODO:
-- Add some visually pleasing output of the tests to the runner node
+- Make GUI more pleasant to look at.
-- Add plugin integration so the tests can be ran from a Godot IDE tab
+- Standarize output, possibly to XML format similar to other testing frameworks.